Links on Android Authority may earn us a commission. Learn more.

 Studio Ghibli is one of the most renowned animation studios in the world.
 It has pushed the boundaries of animation since its inception in 1985 and has given us masterpieces like Spirited Away, Princess Mononoke, and many more.
-The studio’s catalog consists of 23 feature-length animated films, 22 of which are now available on streaming services for the first time ever.
-Netflix has the films for all regions outside of the US, Canada, and Japan.
-HBO Max has the rights to them in the US.
-But which films are the best Studio Ghibli movies on Netflix and HBO Max?
+The studio’s catalog consists of 23 feature-length animated films, nearly all of which are now available on streaming services for the first time ever.
+But where can one watch the Studio Ghibli movies?

 Read more: Best Netflix animated movies

-The best Studio Ghibli movies on Netflix and HBO Max:
+The Studio Ghibli movies on Netflix and HBO Max:

 Editor’s note: Not all movies on the list are suitable for young viewers.
 Please, check their rating in your respective country for more information.